SanielX/Microscenes/README.md

             Complete();
     }

-    // NOTE: Throwing exception in OnStart on OnUpdate will lead to node being automatically completed
+    // NOTE: Throwing exception in OnStart on OnUpdate will lead to node state set to Crashed
-    // if you're in editor or debug build
+    // This node will never finish its execution.
+This only happens if UNITY_ASSERTIONS is true

-    // These are also available
+    // In release builds whole microscene will get aborted, so be sure to handle your errors properly

-    public override void OnValidate() { }
+    // Also available
     public override void OnDrawSceneGizmo(bool selected, Microscene owner) { }
 }